motioneleven/facetie/README.md

-# Facetie
+# Facétie

-TODO: Write a gem description
+Adds a Presenter for Sunspot::Facet with a quick helper facet_item for your views.

 ## Installation